 From the perspective of a startup, there a few challenges we need to overcome: keeping it simple, responsiveness and consistency.

 One of the biggest headaches is being responsive.
 Initial users of any online product routinely communicate bugs and inquiries to the organization through a mix of email, public and direct messages through social networks.
-This can get ugly very fast and you need a way to manage it all before it gets out of hand.
+This can get ugly very fast and you need a way to manage it all before it gets out of hand, we always recommend to get a messaging service for business, this is the best way to be responsive and organize at the same time.
 A startup needs to have a place where users or customers can access important product information, bugs and fixes to better navigate their way around situations.
 The answer to this conundrum is to setup a knowledge base.
 And this has to be managed and constantly updated; it’s a huge headache if not done well.
 With that said, we found Wix Answers to be a great knowledge base software.

 Wix Answers has customizable widgets that can be embedded in web pages, allowing users to access individual articles or the entire help center from any page.
 The multi-channel ticketing system enables the management, prioritization, and tracking of issues whether they are raised via phone, email, or social media.
 You can send articles directly from the knowledge base to users, and contact forms can be customized to collect additional information from them.